SensorServicePlatform/APIs/README.md

       - **Sample json result**: {"device_type":"Firefly_v3", "sensor_type":"temp,digital_temp,light,pressure,humidity,motion,audio_p2p,acc_x,acc_y,acc_z"}

-3. **Add sensor readings**
+3. **PUBLISH SENSOR READINGS**
+    - **Purpose**: Publish sensor readings to sensor data service platform.
     - **Method**: POST
+    - **URL**: http://einstein.sv.cmu.edu/sensors
-    - **Semantics**: this is a POST method, so the command cannot be directly execute through the browser.
-It may be executed through Rails, JQuery, Python, BASH, etc.
+    - **Semantics**: As a POST method, the API cannot be directly executed through a web browser.
+Instead, it may be executed through Rails, JQuery, Python, BASH, etc.
-        - **device id** (string): device uri/id
+        - **device_id** (string): Unique device uri/id.
-        - **timestamp** (int): time of the reading in Unix epoch timestamp.
+        - **timestamp** (int): Recording timestamp of the sensor reading in Unix epoch timestamp format.
-        - **sensor type** (string): Type of the sensor, such as temperature, CO2Levels, etc. It is up to the user to choose the sensor type to post to.
+        - **sensor_type** (string): Type of the sensor, e.g., temperature, CO2 Levels, etc. It is user's responsibility to tag the correct sensor type to the sensor reading.
-        - **sensor value** (double): this input corresponds to the value the user would like to post.
+        - **sensor_value** (double): The value of the sensor reading.
 It is up to the user to post the correct, pertinent value that correctly corresponds to the sensor type.
-    - **URL**: http://einstein.sv.cmu.edu/sensors
     - **Data**: {"id": <"device id">, "timestamp": <"timestamp">, <"sensor type">: <"sensor value">}
         <br/> Note: more than one sensor type:sensor value pairs can be included in the json.
     - **Command Line Example**: